Josef Bryks: Oflag IV-C, Colditz Castle and liberation

 Because of his injuries from Gestapo interrogations, Bryks appeared before an international medical board on 6 November.
 The board deemed that he should be repatriated to the UK on medical grounds, but the German authorities refused because he was still accused of treason.

 The next day, he was moved to Oflag IV-C at Colditz Castle in Saxony.
 This was a high-security prison for PoWs who had repeatedly escaped from other camps.
 There he remained until the United States Army liberated the camp on 16 April 1945.

 Bryks returned to RAF Cosford in England to recover from his captivity and Gestapo torture.
 He learnt that his wife Marie in Czechoslovakia had divorced him in his absence, had remarried, and in April 1945 had committed suicide.
 After Germany surrendered in May 1945, Bryks went to see Gertrude Dellar and proposed to her.
 They were married on 18 June.

 In August 1945, Bryks underwent further surgery for injuries from his Gestapo interrogation.
 In June 1946, he had surgery to remove a piece of shrapnel that had been embedded in the floor of his mouth when he was shot down in June 1941.

 In Czechoslovakia from 1945

 On 6 October 1945, Bryks returned to Czechoslovakia with his second wife Gertrude.
 He resumed his Czechoslovak Air Force career, but his injuries, and particularly his hearing loss, prevented him from serving as a pilot.
 He was posted to the Military Aviation Academy at Olomouc, where he taught English and the theory of flight.
 He was promoted to captain in September 1945, staff captain in December 1945 and major in May 1946.
 Also in 1946, Gertrude bore Bryks a daughter, Sonia.

 In April 1946, Ealing Studios released Basil Dearden's war film The Captive Heart.
-In it, Michael Redgrave played a Czechoslovak officer based on Bryks, Rachel Kempson is a young widow based on Gertrude Dellar, and Basil Radford is the PoW camp's Senior British Officer (SBO) who protects the Czechoslovak officer.
+In it, Michael Redgrave played a Czechoslovak officer based on Bryks, Rachel Kempson played a young widow based on Gertrude Dellar, and Basil Radford the PoW camp's Senior British Officer (SBO) who protects the Czechoslovak officer.